 June 26-27, 2003 – Gov. Mike Rounds called a special session to create a health insurance high risk pool.
 The risk pool replaced an earlier system called “guaranteed issue,” whereby health insurance companies were each required to accept a share of high-risk insureds.
 Several health insurance providers had left the South Dakota market rather than continue to accept high-risk insureds, and the new risk pool allowed more health insurers to operate in South Dakota.

 October 14, 2005 – Gov. Rounds called a special session to appropriate $19 million to the Science and Technology Authority for construction of a laboratory facility at the former Homestake Mine in Lead.

-October 24, 2011 – Gov. Dennis Daugaard called a special session to allow for legislative redistricting.
+October 24, 2011 – The State Legislature called itself into special session to allow for legislative redistricting.